helenavallicrosa/helenavallicrosa.github.io/aboutme.md

 I defended my PhD in Terrestrial Ecology on November 2021, under the supervision of Josep Peñuelas and Jordi Sardans at CREAF, Universitat Autònoma de Barcelona, Spain.

-Feel free to reach out in Catalan, Spanish, English or Portuguese.
+Feel free to reach out to talk about research, scientific outreach or cool activities in Catalan, Spanish, English or Portuguese.